karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Service: (create, replace, delete, describe, explain, edit, apply,
 ---------------------------------------------------------------------------------

-In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods. for each servcie in k8s given a IP address, so its  also has its own IP address.
+In Kubernetes, a Service is a method for exposing the application running on one or more Pods.
+Services offer a stable endpoint by grouping pods based on labels and facilitating load balancing and automatic discovery of pods, ensuring the application is available for access. for each servcie in k8s given a IP address, so its  also has its own IP address.
 The set of Pods targeted by a Service is usually determined by a selector that you define in POD definition as labels.

     Publishing Services K8s services to external network is exposed in 3 ways